Thematic Areas: Inclusion and Youth | Digital Transformation | Private Sector Engagement | SDGs and Greening TVET

 The USE, UNDERSTAND & ENGAGE framework provides a road map for teaching the necessary skills in Canadian schools, to enable young students to be able to critically, effectively and responsibly access, use, understand and engage with media of all kinds.

 ORIGIN: Canada 2012

 PUBLISHER: Mediasmarts, 2022

-BACKGROUND: This framework was developed in 2012 but resources for teachers have been updated regularly since then.
-The framework was made possible by financial contributions from the Canadian Internet Registration Authority through the .CA Community Investment Program.
+BACKGROUND: This framework was developed in 2012, but the resources for teachers have been updated regularly since then.
+The framework was made possible through financial contributions from the Canadian Internet Registration Authority through the Canadian Community Investment Program.